Staff

 Grant Barringer (he/him) | Communications Manager

 Grant Barringer is the Communications Manager for Ability Central.
-He leads brand development and general communications for the organization, providing direction and support in key areas including marketing, public outreach, design, and accessibility standards throughout Ability Central’s various initiatives.
+He leads general communications for the organization, providing direction and support in key areas including marketing, design, brand development, and public outreach.
+He develops accessibility and disability educational materials and maintains accessibility standards throughout Ability Central’s various initiatives.